itqpleyva/Algorithms-Java/README.md

 		System.out.println(pos);
 		System.out.println(neg);
 		System.out.println(cer);

+//Algorithm to print a stair of # given a number of steps

 		System.out.println("Algorithm to print a stair of # given e number of steps");//steps = 6;

 		int n = 0;